Structural dissociation theory was developed by Van der Hart, Nijenhuis and Steele (2006).

 Splitting / Fragmentation :

-The personality of the individual who has experienced severe childhood trauma can become split / fragmented so that when events occur that cause stress / fear / make the individual feel threatened / remind the individual, however tenuously (on a conscious or unconscious level), of their childhood trauma the responses stored in the brain’s right hemisphere are triggered (fight/flight/freeze/fawn responses) whereas the brain’s left hemisphere guides ‘normal’ everyday behavior, allowing the person, to some degree at least, to function.
+The personality of the individual who has experienced severe childhood trauma can become split / fragmented so that when events occur that cause stress/fear / make the individual feel threatened/remind the individual, however tenuously (on a conscious or unconscious level), of their childhood trauma the responses stored in the brain’s right hemisphere are triggered (fight/flight/freeze/fawn responses) whereas the brain’s left hemisphere guides ‘normal’ everyday behaviour, allowing the person, to some degree at least, to function.
 To simplify :

 - Stress, threat, fear etc / implicit reminders of childhood trauma = right hemisphere dominant